-Acting Career: Tom made his acting debut with a cameo in the 1978 film "FM."
+Tom made his acting debut with a cameo in the 1978 film "FM."
 He followed this appearance with roles in 1987's "Made in Heaven" and 1997's "The Postman."
 Petty also had a recurring role on animated TV show "King of the Hill" and appeared on "It's Garry Shandling's Show," "The Larry Sanders Show," and "The Simpsons."

-Personal Life: Tom was married to Jane Benyo from 1974 to 1996 and Dana York from 2001 until his death in 2017.
+Tom was married to Jane Benyo from 1974 to 1996 and Dana York from 2001 until his death in 2017.
 He had 2 daughters with Benyo; Adria is a video director who has worked with Beyoncé and Regina Spektor, and Annakim is an artist and designer.
 Petty was also a stepfather to York's son, Dylan.

 Petty battled heroin addiction in the late 1990s and sought help at a drug rehab facility, successfully treating his heroin abuse before the Heartbreakers' 1999 tour.

-Real Estate: Petty's home in Encino, California, was set on fire by an unknown arsonist in May 1987, causing approximately $1 million in damage; Tom's recording studio was the only room that wasn't destroyed.
-He built a new home on the same spot, and Jane got the house when they divorced.
-She lost the home to foreclosure in 2015, and it sold for $2.6 million in 2017 and $4.5 million in 2018, and Selena Gomez bought it for $4.9 million in 2020.
-Tom also owned a home in Lake Sherwood, California; he bought it for $4.4 million in 2007, and it sold for $4 million in 2019.
+Petty's home in Encino, California, was set on fire by an unknown arsonist in May 1987.
+The fire caused approximately $1 million in damage.
+Tom's recording studio was the only room that wasn't destroyed.
+He built a new home on the same spot.
+His ex-wife Jane received this home when they divorced.
+Jane lost the home to foreclosure in 2015.
+It sold for $2.6 million in 2017 and $4.5 million in 2018 then Selena Gomez bought it for $4.9 million in 2020.
+Tom also owned a home in Lake Sherwood, California which he bought for $4.4 million in 2007.
+This home sold for $4 million in 2019.

-Death: Sadly, Tom died on October 2, 2017, at the age of 66.
-Wife Dana found him unconscious, not breathing, and in cardiac arrest at their Malibu home that morning, and though Petty was resuscitated, he died that night at UCLA Medical Center in Santa Monica.
+Sadly, Tom died on October 2, 2017, at the age of 66.
+His wife Dana found him unconscious, not breathing, and in cardiac arrest at their Malibu home that morning, and though Petty was resuscitated, he died that night at UCLA Medical Center in Santa Monica.
 A memorial service took place at the Self-Realization Fellowship Lake Shrine in Pacific Palisades on October 16th.
 An autopsy revealed that the cause of death was an accidental drug overdose, and fentanyl, oxycodone, acetylfentanyl, despropionyl fentanyl, temazepam, alprazolam, and citalopram were found in his system.
 His family stated that Tom had been taking medication for emphysema, knee problems, and a fractured hip, and they believed that the pain in his hip had become unbearable, leading to his overdose.

 A dispute over Petty 's estate and catalog ensued, with his daughters suing his widow for $5 million in May 2019.
 The lawsuit was settled in December 2019, but details have not been disclosed.

-Legacy: Tom Petty and the Heartbreakers received a star on the Hollywood Walk of Fame in 1999 and were inducted into the Rock and Roll Hall of Fame in 2002.
+Tom Petty and the Heartbreakers received a star on the Hollywood Walk of Fame in 1999 and were inducted into the Rock and Roll Hall of Fame in 2002.
 In 1996, Petty received the George Gershwin and Ira Gershwin Award for Lifetime Musical Achievement as well as the American Society of Composers, Authors and Publishers' Golden Note Award.
 He received the Billboard Century Award in 2005, and in 2017, he was named MusiCares Person of the Year.

 In Gainesville, Tom Petty and the Heartbreakers received a key to the city in 2006, and on October 20, 2018 (on what would have been Tom's 68th birthday), Gainesville's Northeast Park was renamed "Tom Petty Park."
 Petty enjoyed visiting the park as a child, and his daughters and brother attended the renaming ceremony.